 This is why drinking sea water is not only a bad idea but potentially fatal.

 Hence, even if you’re already dehydrated your cells will release water rather than absorbing it so you will always feel dehydrated no matter how much you drink.

 Why Can Seawater Be DEADLY?

 Drinking seawater leads to a high sodium concentration outside your cells.
-And your cell needs to regain its for survival isotonic state.
+And your cell needs to regain its isotonic state for survival.
 This is essential while your body tries to remove excess sodium from its extracellular fluids.
-Salt is typically removed via your urine.
-However, the human kidneys (responsible for doing this) can only remove salt at the level that is lower than seawater.

 However, drinking seawater is NOT the same as drinking salt water.
 This is because you can control the amount of salt you put in the water.
 Also, a small amount of natural healthy salt in warm water can be very good for you.